Cyprus International University

-Cyprus International University (CIU; Uluslararası Kıbrıs Üniversitesi) is an English-language private university in Northern Cyprus.
+Cyprus International University (CIU; Uluslararası Kıbrıs Üniversitesi) is an English-language private university in de-facto Northern Cyprus.
 It is located in the capital, North Nicosia and was established in 1997.

 History

 Cyprus International University was established in 1997, as a result of rising interest in higher educational institutions and instruction in English, and in recognition of the increased need for universities which conduct education in foreign languages in Cyprus and other countries in the region.

 CIU ranked 64th worldwide in the 2024 UI GreenMetric World University Rankings.

 In the 2025 Times Higher Education (THE) Interdisciplinary Science Rankings, CIU ranked in the 601-800 range among 2,092 global institutions.